WillOram/cyber-incidents/README.md

-# Notes on organisations' responses to cyber incidents
+# Notes on how organisations have responded to cyber security incidents

 **2020**